 What’s happening here: The writing at which I would like to make a name for myself is, mainly, Horror.
 Not the gore-based sort (although there’s no absolute injunction against spurting fluids, unlikely growths, and unpleasant transfixings) but rather the sort of horror that lies under the heading of “weird.”
 This has been described as bringing about the sensation of discovering that everything in your house has been replaced with a duplicate; less a yelping jump than a persistent qualm.
 This breed of Horror tends to overlap with Fantasy, so one may expect to find my name stuck on things of that genre as well.
 Thanks to a childhood spent sucking up Star Wars, H.G.
 Wells and H. Beam Piper (with a finishing dose of William Gibson when he was the Next Big Thing), there is some dabbling in SF as well, but an inability to keep ahead of any given technological development curve means the S is more likely to stand for “Speculative” than “Science.”

 An explanation of this “Living Skies” malarkey: The province in which I live declared itself, for the purposes of licence plate motto, “Land of the Living Skies” about a decade ago; this is a phrase which certainly evokes the kind of changeable weather and cloud patterns we get around here.
 It also instantly stuck me as intensely sinister, to the point I’ve been suggesting an unofficial sub-motto of “eyes up, heads down.”
-Since then, the concept it brings to mind has appeared in a wonderfully creepy bit of art you may well have seen as a mislabeled thing on Facebook (so let me link you to the creator’s page so you may see it).
+The concept it brings to my mind has appeared in a wonderfully creepy bit of art you may well have seen as a mislabeled thing on Facebook (so let me link you to the creator’s page so you may see it).
 Since I still live here, and since my writing leans in the direction it does, I thought I would adopt the motto into this site’s title.
 After all, I’m crouching under them as I write, feeling the shifting, numberless eyes upon me whenever I’m near a window….